 What do you have to do and what can you expect ...

 Do you notice anything unusual in your instrument?
 Does your recorder clog up quickly, do the keys not function the way they should?
 Do you think something is not quite right with your recorder?
 Then you should send your instrument to the Recorder Clinic so that you can soon enjoy your music making again.
-If you would like to ask any questions about your instrument’s problems beforehand, please do not hesitate to call us on +49 (0) 661/9467-33.
+If you would like to ask any questions about your instrument’s problems beforehand, please do not hesitate to call us between the time 9:15 and 13:00 on +49 (0) 661/9467-33.
 However, usually the recorder maker will need to see your instrument before s/he can make a proper judgement of what work needs to be carried out.
 We therefore recommend that you send your instrument as soon as possible.
 On arrival at Mollenhauer your instrument will be carefully unpacked and registered for repair.
 A ’repair log’ will be attached to your instrument so that we can keep a record of what work has been carried out.
 Once your instrument arrives at the recorder maker s/he will play the instrument to identify any problems.
 Any necessary repairs will be costed, and you will receive an estimate of the repair cost in writing (by email, fax or post).
 Once you have agreed, we will carry out the repair and return your instrument to you.

 Repairs during warranty period

 Mollenhauer offers a warranty of two years on all their instruments.
 During this period of warranty all repairs, eg. voicing, tuning and response, are carried out free of charge.
 Please include proof of purchase when sending in your instrument.